The-code-giant/llm-optimizer/memory/progress.md

 - **Phase:** Schema analysis completed, ready for implementation
 - **Next Priority:** Create database migration for tracker enhancements
 - **Focus:** Backend API endpoints implementation

+## Infrastructure Update (July 2025)
+- Docker is no longer used for local development or deployment.
+- All Docker Compose files and Dockerfiles have been removed.
+- The project now uses **Neon serverless PostgreSQL** and an **external Redis instance** (e.g., on EC2).
+- All services are run directly (not in containers).

+## Migration Notes
+- Remove any local Docker containers and volumes related to this project.
+- Update your `.env` file with Neon and Redis connection details.
+- Use direct process managers (e.g., PM2, systemd) for deployment.

 ## Key Findings from Schema Analysis